brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

     - 172.30.33.0/24
 ```

-### Option: `reset_cloudflared_files`
+### Option: `nginxproxymanager`

-In case something went wrong or you want to reset your cloudflared connection
-for some other reason (e.g., switch to another Cloudflare account), you can reset
-all your local Cloudflare files by setting this option to `true`.

-**Note**: _After deleting the files, the option `reset_cloudflared_files` will
-automaticaly be removed from the add-on configuration._
+If you want to use the Cloudflare Tunnel with the Add-On
+[Nginx Proxy Manager][nginxproxymanager], you can do so by setting this option.

+**Note**: _This will still route your defined `external_hostname` to HomeAssistant and
+any other incoming domain to Nginx Proxy Manager._

+In order to route multiple sub-domains through the tunnel, you have to create individual
+CNAME records in Cloudflare for all of them, pointing to your `external_hostname` (or
+directly to the tunnel URL that you can get from the CNAME entry of `external_hostname`).
+You could also set-up wildcart CNAME entries if you like, but I do not recommend
+doing that.

+Finally, you have to set-up your proxy hosts in Nginx Proxy Manager and forward
+them to wherever you like.

 ### Option: `log_level`